-The exhibit station consists of two main components: a set of interactive computer games and an exhibit kiosk, which constitutes both the physical display environment and houses the computer equipment.11 These parts are designed to complementarily satisfy the three goals of exhibit design, mentioned above.
+The exhibit station consists of two main components: a set of interactive computer games and an exhibit kiosk, which constitutes both the physical display environment and houses the computer equipment .
+These parts are designed to complementarily satisfy the three goals of exhibit design, mentioned above.
 The physical display environment is developed to attract the visitors and support the knowledge acquisition by presenting content materials and graphic instructions for the games.
-The game software is the primary vehicle for the visitor engagement with the exhibit, and it is also the core component of the exhibit where the majority of knowledge acquisition is facilitated.
-The exhibit is intended for participatory, informal learning institutions, and as such was designed to target the majority demographic of those institutions, children of the ages 6 - 12.12 Thus the terms "visitor" or "user" employed later on in this text should be interpreted as a reference to a member of this target population.
+The game software has the responsibility of motivating the visitor to engage with the exhibit, and it is also the component of the exhibit where the majority of knowledge acquisition is facilitated.
+The exhibit is intended for participatory, informal learning institutions, and as such was designed to target the majority demographic of those institutions, children of the ages $6 - 12^{12}$ .
+Thus the terms "visitor" or "user" employed later on in this text should be interpreted as a reference to a member of this target population.